nsrau/azure-docs.it-it/articles/app-service/app-service-web-tutorial-php-mysql.md

 ## <a name="connect-app-to-azure-mysql"></a>Connettere l'app a MySQL di Azure

-In questo passaggio l'applicazione PHP viene connessa al database MySQL creato in Database di Azure per MySQL (anteprima).
+In questo passaggio si connette l'applicazione PHP al database MySQL creato in Database di Azure per MySQL.

 <a name="devconfig"></a>